 Differential calculus is completed with the transcendental functions.
-Integral calculus is introduced with areas under the curve, volumes generated by rotating functions, surface area, length of plane curve segments.
+Integral calculus is introduced with areas under the curve and volumes generated by rotating functions.
 Algebraic and transcendental functions are graphically depicted and applied.
 There will be an emphasis on problem solving from a numerical, graphical and algebraic perspective.
 A graphing calculator (TI-84 Plus) is required.